 We have driven the North Coast 500 at a number of different times of year, including in winter.
 Based on our experiences, our suggestion for a camping trip would be to tackle the route between May and September, which will give you a shot at the best weather.
 It’s also the time of year when the majority of attractions, shops, cafes, and services will be open.

-Many of the campsites along the route (especially in the west and north stretches) are seasonal meaning that it is going to be more difficult to find campsites and camping services during the winter months.
-Most are open from March/April to September/October with fewer camping options available between November to March.
+Many of the campsites along the route (especially in the west and north stretches) are seasonal, meaning that it is going to be more difficult to find campsites and camping services during the winter months.
+Most are open from March or April to September or October with fewer camping options available between November and March.

 However, winter does offer far quieter roads and if you are hunting true solitude, can be a wonderful time to travel.
 Just make sure you have the equipment and clothing to handle freezing conditions, and the driving knowledge to handle the road conditions.
 Also be sure to plan ahead to know which sites and services will be open during your trip.